HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

 {{ figure_markup(
   image="total-blocking-time-2024.png",
-  caption: "TBT per page by percentile.", description="Bar chart showing the distribution of Total Blocking Time (TBT) per page in milliseconds (ms) by percentile.
+  caption="TBT per page by percentile.", description="Bar chart showing the distribution of Total Blocking Time (TBT) per page in milliseconds (ms) by percentile.
 At the 10th percentile, both desktop and mobile TBT are near 0 ms. At the 25th percentile, desktop TBT is 84 ms, while mobile is 417 ms. At the 50th percentile, desktop has 67 ms of TBT, and mobile rises significantly to 1,209 ms. At the 75th percentile, desktop reaches 282 ms, with mobile at 2,990 ms. Finally, at the 90th percentile, desktop TBT is 718 ms, and mobile climbs to 5,955 ms", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRiPhLGlGUxomTx_5nC9ahQDRxZBmJXMT3Q0Z2z4Y2pPVqC9kzjsUjRk4hz-JZzaPBjVxyaf7Gtqh93/pubchart?oid=1525715716&format=interactive", sheets_gid="89045350",